Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 YEARWOOD: Yes.

-YEARWOOD: Yes, it is a compilation of everything you could possibly eat for breakfast, including - so he layers the bottom with, like, some sort of potato - his preference is a tater tot - and eggs and cheese and sausage and bacon.
-But he also then puts tortellini in it, which - he puts tortellini in everything.
+YEARWOOD: Yes.
+It is a compilation of everything you could possibly eat for breakfast, including - so he layers a bottom with, like, some sort of potato.
+His preference is a tater tot - and an eggs and cheese and sausage and bacon.
+But he also then puts tortellini in it which - he puts tortellini in everything.
 I don't understand this.
 It's his solution to everything.

 SAGAL: And how long after you married him did you find out about this quirk?